wanna0cry/TBomb_webapp/README.md

 > **Due to the overuse of script, a bunch of APIs have been taken offline.
 It is okay if you do not receive all the messages.**

-> **Termux version from Play Store is not supported since 2019, please use the latest version from F-Droid Store!**

 - The application requires active internet connection to contact the APIs